-Through the contractual specifications/provisions, suppliers communicate methods for inspecting and testing the supplied product.
+Through the contractual specifications/provisions, suppliers

 The evaluation/re-evaluation and selection of suppliers, as well as contracting, are carried out at the KMGI Group level, with the involvement of Rompetrol staff from the relevant departments, in accordance with the contracting strategy based on health, safety, and environmental protection requirements, as well as other documented requirements in the Group's "Procurement" procedure, and associated internal regulations.
 The execution of contracts is carried out by Rompetrol staff.